microsoft/CCF/src/tls/openssl/README.md

 checks, which can fail functionality that was previously passing.

 For this reason, a number of extra checks in the OpenSSL side were disabled.
-Once we get rid ob MbedTLS we should revisit those checks again and improve CCF's usage of TLS, and perhaps also creating weaker checks for non-CA certificates, etc.
+Once we get rid of MbedTLS we should revisit those checks again and improve CCF's usage of TLS, and perhaps also creating weaker checks for non-CA certificates, etc.